llmdeveloper47/Qwen-2.5-0.5B-Deployment-vLLM/README.md

 ---

-# PART 2: LOCAL TESTING (Optional)
+# PART 2: LOCAL / runpod TESTING (Optional)

 Note: Local testing requires an NVIDIA GPU.
+If you are comfortable using RunPod clone the repo on a A100 GPU instance and run the scripts there for benchmakring.
 Skip to Part 3 if you don't have a GPU.

 ## Step 4 (Optional): Local Benchmarking